 Life is a journey of discovering new things and continuously learning.
 Traveling to new places provides a unique opportunity to engage in the local culture and learn from the source of traditional crafts.
-Travel with GOYOH and learn directly from the masters of ceramics, gold paintings and more in customized short or long-term courses arranged to your convenience.
+Travel with GOYOH and learn directly from the masters of ceramics, gold paintings and more in customized short or long-term courses arranged at your convenience.

-Japanese traditional arts are well known all around the world for their aesthetics, mindfulness and beauty.
+Japanese traditional arts are well known all around the world for their aesthetics, mindfulness, and beauty.
 Often imitated overseas, there is nothing like learning from the original source to make your dream come true of pursuing Japanese traditional arts.
 GOYOH works together with masters of various crafts to spread the joy of Japanese traditional arts around the world and continue their legacy.

 Beat the Clay in Arita